Skip to content

 # 4. Start both instances

-vole start
+vole serve

 .openvole Directory Structure